digitaldreamer/peloton/README.rst

 The dependencies are loaded and managed with RequireJS.

+I use Modernizr to check for HTML5 audo support.

-Transit was included to provide css3 javascript animation support but in the end it wasn't needed as I was able to accomplish what I wanted strictly through CSS class manipulation.
+Transit is included to provide css3 javascript animation support but in the end it wasn't needed as I was able to accomplish what I wanted strictly through CSS class manipulation.

 I did not use a CSS framework like Bootstrap because I felt it was overkill for this assignment, however most of my projects use Bootstrap Grids for responsiveness.

-`/js/main.js` is the main file loaded which bootstraps the calculator.
+I enjoyed working on this, and thank you for your time!